akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

    reads the data written by the old `persistence` mode.
 Your remembered entities will be remembered after a full cluster restart.

 For migrating existing remembered entities an event adapter needs to be configured in the config for the journal you use in your `application.conf`.
-In this example `leveldb` is the used journal:
+In this example `cassandra` is the used journal:

 ```
-akka.persistence.journal.leveldb {
+akka.persistence.cassandra.journal {
   event-adapters {
     coordinator-migration = "akka.cluster.sharding.OldCoordinatorStateMigrationEventAdapter"
   }